Geminid meteor shower 2024 reaches its photography peak tonight!

 How to photograph the Geminid meteor shower

-If you've never done any after-dark shooting before, you might like to start by reading out beginner's guide to photographing the night sky.
+If you haven't done any after-dark shooting before, you might like to start by checking out the beginner's guide to photographing the night sky.

 Although the darkest skies are between midnight and dawn, the radiant of the Perseids – the constellation of Perseus – is ‘up’ right after dark in the northern hemisphere, so you can start looking for shooting stars right away.
 Or, while you wait for the night skies to darken, you could try to capture a beautiful crescent moon just above the southwestern horizon before it leaves the sky.